Sigourney Weaver as a clone of Ellen Ripley

 A behind-the-scenes book called Making Of Alien Resurrection was released on November 28, 1997.
 A novelization by Ann Crispin was released on December 1, 1997 and Dark Horse published a two-issue comic book adaptation.
 There was also an Alien Resurrection game by Argonaut Games for Sony PlayStation released on October 10, 2000.

-You can find more images on Alien Resurrection Production Stills.
+You can view more images tagged with Movie - Alien Resurrection - Stills here.

 You can find more images on Alien Resurrection Concept Art & Storyboards.